-He introduced himself as Tony, the club’s assistant manager.
+He introduces himself as Tony, the club’s assistant manager.

 “Are all his friends this rowdy?”
-I asked.
+I ask.

 “According to Tim, you have to be young to believe.
 Tim didn’t talk to us about religion because Doug is too old to believe.
 I’ll get one of the bible group to explain it.”

 “His cousin Joey brought him out.
 Something to do with gangs in the Bronx.”

 “Joey lived with Doug until he OD’d last year.”